List of The Fall characters: Peter Paul Spector

 Peter Paul Spector (Jamie Dornan), the father of two young children.
 During the day, Paul is a bereavement counsellor, though at night he is, as dubbed by the press, the "Belfast Strangler".
 As Paul hunts his prey, he begins to develop an obsession with, and an affinity for, Stella.
 He is married to Sally Ann, a neo-natal nurse, and has a strong friendship with Katie Benedetto.
 Spector claims that he had an affair with Katie, a fifteen-year-old school girl, to quell the suspicions of his wife.
 Sally Ann later becomes pregnant and the first series ends with Paul fleeing Ireland for Scotland as the net closes in.
 In series 2, returning to Ireland, Spector's lust to kill is now stronger than ever.
 As he gets closer to Stella, he finds an unusual source of help in Katie.
-After an encounter with James Tyler, Spector is arrested and, co-operating with officers, is shot by Tyler at a crime scene. surviving his injuries, Spector claims to have lost six years of memory.
+After an encounter with James Tyler, Spector is arrested and, co-operating with officers, is shot by Tyler at a crime scene.
+Surviving his injuries, Spector presents as having lost six years of memory.
 After undergoing psychological evaluation, he attacks Gibson and his psychiatrist, before committing suicide.